mirage335/PanelBoard/README.md

 Disks should be nonpersistent, with less critical large datasets stored on separate nonpersistent disk, to allow rapid recovery from faults.

+Filesystems should be local only, due to possibility of file manager problems.

+Reboots should be carefully structured for minimum startup time.
+Less than 12 seconds preferred.

 Internal voice commands must not conflict with other voice recognition systems that may be running.
 Repeatability and efficiency are also important.